Probrachylophosaurus: Discovery and naming

+Map of Brachylophosaurini (Saurolophinae) specimen discoveries in Alberta and Montana.
+Remains of Probrachylophosaurus have been found at the site that is marked with the red star.

 In 1981 and 1994, Mark Goodwin of the University of California Museum of Paleontology excavated limb bones and a vertebra near Rudyard in the north of Montana, at a site originally discovered by Kyoko Kishi.
 After a school class found some more bones, in 2007 and 2008 a team of the Museum of the Rockies secured the remainder of a hadrosaur skeleton, among which the skull.
 The fossil was donated to the Museum of the Rockies by land owners Nolan and Cheryl Fladstol; and John and Claire Wendland.
 In 2009, 2010 and 2011, the find was reported in the scientific literature as a possible new species of Brachylophosaurus.

 In 2015, the type species Probrachylophosaurus bergei was named and described by Elizabeth A. Freedman Fowler and Jack Horner.
 The generic name is a combination of Latin pro, "before", and Brachylophosaurus and refers to the genus being situated in a lower position in the stratification than its relative Brachylophosaurus.
 The specific name honours Sam Berge, one of the landowners, and his friends who have supported the research.
 Probrachylophosaurus was one of eighteen dinosaur taxa from 2015 to be described in open access or free-to-read journals.

+Known material

 The holotype, MOR 2919, was found in a layer of the Judith River Formation dating from the Campanian and being between 79.8 and 79.5 million years old, plus or minus two hundred thousand years.
 It consists of a partial skeleton with skull, of an adult individual.
 It contains the right premaxilla, both maxillae, the left jugal, a part of the right lacrimal, the rear of a left nasal bone, the middle part of a right nasal bone, the skull roof from the frontal bones to the exoccipitals, both squamosals, both quadrate bones, the predentary of the lower jaws, both dentaries, a right surangular, eleven neck vertebrae, eleven back vertebrae, twenty-nine tail vertebrae, nineteen chevron bones, nineteen ribs, the entire pelvis, both lower legs, a right second metatarsal and a right fourth metatarsal.
 The bones have not been found in articulation.

-Specimen MOR 1097, a fragmentary skull of a subadult individual, was referred to the species.
+Specimen MOR 1097, a fragmentary skull of a subadult individual, was also referred to the species in the 2015 study.
 It had been found at a kilometre distance from the holotype.